Nexxt Solutions collaborates with Microsoft and Tuya to bring innovative new Smart Home Devices and Home Automation Solutions to Market

 Nexxt Solutions connected devices including smart plugs, smart power strips, light bulbs, cameras and complete home security kits will be available at retail in the United States, Latin America and the Caribbean this fall

 MIAMI, Aug.
-27, 2019 /PRNewswire/ -- Inspired by this new era of the Internet of Things, where everything is interconnected, Nexxt Solutions is proud to partner with Microsoft and Tuya to power and commercialize its first fully cloud-connected and highly secure portfolio of smart home devices Nexxt Solutions integrated portfolio of devices includes Smart plugs, smart power strips, smart bulbs and complete home security kits that contain window, door and motion sensors all of which can be monitored and managed from anywhere with The Nexxt Solutions Home App that's powered by Tuya and hosted on Microsoft Azure.
+29, 2019 /PRNewswire-HISPANIC PR WIRE/ -- Inspired by this new era of the Internet of Things, where everything is interconnected, Nexxt Solutions is proud to partner with Microsoft and Tuya to power and commercialize its first fully cloud-connected and highly secure portfolio of smart home devices Nexxt Solutions integrated portfolio of devices includes Smart plugs, smart power strips, smart bulbs and complete home security kits that contain window, door and motion sensors all of which can be monitored and managed from anywhere with The Nexxt Solutions Home App that's powered by Tuya and hosted on Microsoft Azure.

 The Nexxt Solutions Home App can run on either a smartphone or tablet, and lets people control all compatible devices, via a Wi-Fi connection, so they can set schedules or control their home appliances from anywhere.
 The Nexxt Home app is easy to install, does not require a hub to operate and it can be easily shared with family and friends.
 In addition, its Voice activation feature makes it compatible with Google Assistant and Amazon Alexa for hands-free management of all linked devices.